CSP02/CSPSH/README.md

 - Themes will be applied to their respective blocks.
 - Added monokai and drakula themes.
 - Added lineCount (Not responsive for now will make it responsive soon).
+- Now user can decided if their code should show the line count or not just by defining an attribute ``linecount = true`` to make them visible and not mentioning the attribute for hiding the line count.
+- Now the code will be change into code.
 - Improved CSS, Copy to clipboard system.

 # Major Version info: